renan-cunha/renancunha/content/posts/contextual-bandits.md

 Explaining the steps:

-* The environment displays a context *x*
+* The environment displays a context *x*.
-* The agent chooses an action *k* based on the context observed
+* The agent chooses an action *k* based on the observed context.
-* The environment returns a reward based on the most recent context and action
+* The environment returns a reward based on the most recent context and action.

 This process continues without a determined time-limit.